 Q: What are your favorite sports teams?

 A: The Golden State Warriors, the Oakland A’s and the Oakland Raiders.

 Q: Are you an early bird or a night owl?

 A: Both.
 I always say sleep is a waste of time.

 Q: What was your first car?

-Q: What’s your favorite movie?
+Q: What’s your dream car?